-A special case of this DCCP connection flexibility is an application that starts up transferring non-DTLS data, and then switches to DTLS after some time.
-This is likely to be useful and has implications for the choice of DCCP Service Code.
+Note that it is possible for an application to start a DCCP connection by transferring unprotected packets, and then switch to DTLS after some time.
+This is likely to be useful for applications that would like negotiate using DTLS or not and has implications for the choice of DCCP Service Code.
 See section 3.6 for more information on this.